TfLlu/TfL-API/docs/en/RESTAPIs/Weather/index.md

 ```

 ## License
-Please refer to [Weather](/RESTAPIs/Weather.md#license) for information about the train and bus stop data licensing.
+Please refer to [Weather](/RESTAPIs/Weather.md#license) for information about the weather data licensing.
 {% endblock %}